 VISIT HISTORIC SITE

 After Topaz closed in 1945, the U.S. government dismantled the camp.
 The wood from the buildings was either stripped for recycling or the buildings were sold for $250 for half of a barrack and $500 for half of a hospital wing.
 Utility poles were removed as were the water pipes, leaving ditches where the pipes once were.
 The original barbed wire fence remains, although the four strands of wire sag in places.
 Still, the area reminds visitors of what was once the fifth largest city in Utah.
-Outlines of where the barracks stood, rock gardens, and pathways are etched under the greasewood that has grown since the camp closed.
+Outlines of where the barracks stood, rock gardens, and pathways are etched into the ground and under the greasewood that has grown since the camp closed.

 Looking northwest near the administration area, you will see a small rock wall that decorated the entrance.